10 Modern Classic Deer Hunting Rifles

 These two rifles are excellent examples of the type.
 Both are combo packages that come with pre-mounted 3–9x40mm scopes that are basic but functional.

 The ADL Synthetic allows just about any hunter to own one of the most iconic rifle actions ever made.
 It has a blind magazine with a 3+1 capacity in 6.5 Creedmoor, the most popular chambering.
 Most groups from my test rifle were about 1½ inches, but it managed some just over an inch.
+Despite the company’s recent shakeups, with bankruptcy and new ownership, there are plenty of used and even some new ADL Synthetics out there, and at bargain prices.

 This rifle has a street price of under $400, which Savage achieved by giving ergonomics and aesthetics a back seat to cost-effective manufacturing.
 For example, the name Axis is not machined into the receiver but molded into the plastic stock instead.
 While most Savages have the adjustable AccuTrigger, the Axis comes with a heavy brute (6 pounds 10 ounces) that I had to fight with to get the best accuracy from the rifle.
 However, that accuracy is still quite good with quality hunting ammo.
 My five-shot groups were about 1 inch or a bit more.
 The detachable box magazine is a nice feature, and the oversize safety, while broad as a beaver’s tail, is effective.